kubeflow/community/KUBEFLOW-OUTREACH-COMMITTEE.md

     - Leads of the KOC are nominated by the KOC Chairs, and confirmed by a decision of the KSC.
 The KOC Chairs may remove a KOC Lead at their discretion.
     - KOC Leads must inform the KOC Chairs of any significant actions they take.

 Members of the KOC, both Chairs and Leads, must adhere to the CNCF Code of Conduct.
-The removal of any members for violating the CNCF Code of Conduct is also at the KSC's discretion through a majority vote.
+The removal of any members for violating the CNCF Code of Conduct is also at the KSC's discretion through its normal decision process.

 ## Committee members